When I think of wholesome, satisfying and delicious vegetarian food, this is precisely the type of meal I envision.

 *Lately, I’ve been shaving ginger.
 Once the ginger is peeled, simply use a carrot or vegetable peeler to slice off thin shaved pieces of ginger.
 It works really well in recipes like this.

 You can skip any of the spices that don’t appeal to you.
 This is just one version of the recipe but there are many others – it is fully open and awaiting your interpretation!

 On stove top, sauté onion and chili garlic sauce with some olive oil in a large skillet, wok or pot set to low-medium heat until translucent, about 5 minutes or so.

 Meanwhile, prepare lemongrass stalks by removing root end (bulb) and blades (if still there).
 Working from the middle section of the stalks, remove rough exterior layer/s until you get to the smooth white interior part of the lemongrass stalks.
 Slice the interior of the stalks very thin to reveal layered rings (a bit like an onion).

-Sprinkle onion with curry, turmeric and cumin, mixing to combine.
+Sprinkle onion with turmeric and cumin, mixing to combine.

-Add coconut milk and vegetable stock to skillet and bring mixture to a gentle boil.
+In a separate bowl, combine curry paste, coconut milk and vegetable stock whisking to combine.
+Add wet ingredients to skillet and bring mixture to a gentle boil.
 Add bell pepper, edamame, chickpeas, mushrooms, lemongrass and ginger and reduce to lowest heat.
 Add most of the basil leaves (reserving some for garnish).
 Allow mixture to simmer for about 6 minutes before removing from heat.